ServiceNow/azimuth/docs/docs/user-guide/exploration-space/index.md

 ##### Bars Distribution

-* The bar distributions to the right of the filters show the [outcome](../../key-concepts/outcomes.md) count for a given filter.
+* The bar distributions to the right of the filters show the prediction [outcome](../../key-concepts/outcomes.md) count for a given filter.
 Selecting or deselecting filters update the bars based on the current selection.
   ![Screenshot](../../_static/images/control-panel/bar-distribution.png){: style="width:400px"}

 ##### Filters Selection